aybarsguney/Spotify-Data-Analysis/README.md

 ## Overview
 This project analyzes my Spotify stream history from 2019, exploring music preferences through seasonal trends and genre analysis.

-## Motivation
-This project aims to analyze my Spotify stream history from 2019, uncovering patterns in music preferences and exploring how they change over different seasons.

 ## Data Source
 The data used in this project comes from my personal Spotify stream history of 2019.
 The dataset includes information such as timestamps, track details, popularity scores, and track genres.